-The on-site dairy barns at this beauty of a hotel were built in the early 1900s, and in 2003 the west barn was converted into an inn.
+The on-site dairy barn at this beauty of a hotel in upstate New York were built in the early 1900s, and in 2003 the west barn was converted into an inn.
 A rehearsal and ceremony are included in the pricing, as are tables and chairs.
 Enhancements include a mac-and-cheese station, a sundae bar, and a late-night snack station.
 Tax and gratuity are not included.

 Price: $500 (ceremony), $79-$145/person (catering)

 3. Tarrytown House Estate on the Hudson (Tarrytown, NY)